-As of March 31, 2024, the financial system had total assets of US\$60.2 billion, aggregate loan balances of US\$33.1 billion and total deposits of US\$45.1 billion, as compared to US\$55.5 billion, US\$29.3 billion and US\$42.8 billion, respectively, as of March 31, 2023.
+As of September 30, 2024, the financial system had total assets of US\$61.7 billion, aggregate loan balances of US\$34.3 billion and total deposits of US\$46.7 billion, as compared to US\$59.1 billion, US\$31.5 billion and US\$45.1 billion, respectively, as of September 30, 2023.

-As of March 31, 2024, according to preliminary data, the loan portfolio of the financial system consisted mainly of loans to individuals (27.0%), the housing sector (17.0%), wholesale and retail trade (14.1%) and manufacturing (6.2%).
+As of September 30, 2024, according to preliminary data, the loan portfolio of the financial system consisted mainly of loans to individuals (27.6%), the housing sector (17.2%), wholesale and retail trade (14.0%) and manufacturing (5.5%).

-In March 2024, the financial system had a non-performing loan ratio of 1.19% (as compared to the 1.56% level corresponding to the average non-performing loan ratio for the month of March for the previous five years), and provisions that cover 3.0% of the loan portfolio outstanding, as compared to 1.02% and 3.61%, respectively, in March 2023.
+In September 2024, the financial system had a non-performing loan ratio of 1.5% (as compared to the 1.6% level corresponding to the average non-performing loan ratio for the month of September for the previous five years), and provisions that cover 3.2% of the loan portfolio outstanding, as compared to 1.2% and 3.5%, respectively, in September 2023.

 On January 1, 2024, the regulatory changes set forth in Circular SB No. 018/22 came into effect, including the applicability of the updated version of the Manual of Information Requirements for Monetary and Financial Administration (the "MRI").
 The principal changes under the updated version of the MRI include modifications to the structure of credit operations reports, a centralization requirement for general information regarding all active and passive clients of supervised entities, a new report on credit lines, and a new report on derivatives.
-As a result of these regulatory changes, capital adequacy data for the financial system as a whole as of March 31, 2024 was not available as of the date of this offering memorandum.